Friday, January 17, 2020

 7) No fast food at all.
 This is very important, remember.

-8) Avoid breakfast cereals.
+8) Avoid all breakfast cereals.

 9) Avoid most restaurant food.
 The food at "healthy" restaurants no more often than once a month.